hapify/hapify/docs/templating/hapify/code-samples.md

     import {MenuItem} from '../menu-item';
     ```

-You can also filter models by fields properties.
-This block excludes models that contains hidden fields:
+You can also filter models by field properties.
+This block excludes models that contain hidden fields:

 === "Long syntax"